-The most successful Filipino entrepreneurs have one thing in common — they all saw the silver lining in the darkest of nights.
-It is what sets them apart from the ordinary ones like me, their penchant for spotting opportunities long before anyone does and having the guts to take that leap.
+The most successful entrepreneurs in the Philippines today have one thing in common — they all saw the silver lining in the darkest of nights.
+It is what sets them apart from the ordinary ones (like me), their penchant for spotting opportunities long before anyone does and having the guts to take that leap.

-It is in unprecedented times that the entrepreneurial spirit of Filipinos come through.
-Just take a look at some of the most successful Filipino-owned brands present today — one emerged from the rubble of war, another was conceived amid the worst financial crisis, to name a few.
+It is in unprecedented times that the entrepreneurial spirit of Filipinos comes through.
+Just take a look at some of the most successful Filipino-owned brands present today — one emerged from the rubble of war, another was conceived amid the worst financial crisis, just to name a few.

-The past six months of lockdown prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
-And if you are still on the fence on whether you should take the plunge into starting your own business, here are five stories of some of the most successful Filipino entrepreneurs.
+The pandemic lockdowns prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
+And if you are still on the fence on whether you should take the plunge into starting your own business, here are ten stories of some of the most successful Filipino entrepreneurs for inspiration.

 As the country plunged into one of the worst financial crises in the mid-90s, Andrew Tan saw the opportunity to reshape the real estate industry.
-Instead of focusing on the usual build and sell scheme, he packaged it into a lifestyle — one wherein people can live, work and play in.
+Instead of focusing on the usual build and sell scheme, he packaged it into a lifestyle — one wherein people can live, work and play within the community.
 With this pet project, aptly called “townships”, Tan steered his company, Megaworld, into becoming one of the country’s largest real estate players.

 Net Worth: Data not available.